Professor Sarah Irwin

 Research interests

 My research relates to parenting, educational inequalities, youth transitions and subjective social inequalities.
-My long standing interest in subjective experiences informs my current research into lay perceptions of the climate crisis.
+My long standing interest in subjective experiences informs my current research into lay perceptions of climate change.

 My interest in research methods includes qualitative longitudinal research, for example through my work on parenting and social inequalities as well as through ESRC Timescapes (where I directed the Secondary Analysis Project and developed research into methods of qualitative secondary analysis, inequalities and routes to higher education, and issues in gender and work-family conflict).